ygorcosta/wedeploy.com/ui/src/pages/docs/intro/custom-domains.md

 ---
 title: "Custom Domains"
-description: "This is an overview of how WeDeploy manages custom domains for your projects."
+description: "This is an overview of how WeDeploy manages custom domains for your services."
 headerTitle: "Intro"
 layout: "guide"
 weight: 6